TheEmeryverse/Docker-Run-Updater-and-Deployment-CLI-Tool/README.md

 - Say goodbye to long and complicated documents filled with poorly formatted docker run commands.<br>
 - Follow along and troubleshoot with detailed error messages so you can get up and running fast.<br><br>
 <h3>Features being considered:</h3>
-- Ability to recognize changes to run commands and redeploy containers when runr.sh is executed.
+- Ability to recognize changes to run commands and redeploy containers when runr.sh is executed.<br>
-- Pass through arguments and file paths when the script is executed, such as 'bash runr.sh containerdata.txt' and bypass the specified data file in the config.txt.
+- Pass through arguments and file paths when the script is executed, such as 'bash runr.sh containerdata.txt' and bypass the specified data file in the config.txt.<br>
-- A summary at the end of script completion that includes what containers were updated.
+- A summary at the end of script completion that includes what containers were updated.<br>
-- Possibly using 'screen', the ability to open containers with live logging in a separate shell that doesn't interrupt the script.
+- Possibly using 'screen', the ability to open containers with live logging in a separate shell that doesn't interrupt the script.<br>
-- Menu mode, maybe 'bah runr.sh -m' or 'bash runr.sh menu' that gives you options for viewing running containers, easily reading your data files, and manually updating containers specifically.
+- Menu mode, maybe 'bah runr.sh -m' or 'bash runr.sh menu' that gives you options for viewing running containers, easily reading your data files, and manually updating containers specifically.<br>
 - Ignoring specified containers for updating.
-Still allowing you to run and even check if a container can be updated, but bypassing it unless specified.
+Still allowing you to run and even check if a container can be updated, but bypassing it unless specified.<br>

 <h2>Requirements:</h2>
 - A terminal, running zsh or bash, that has basic tools like 'grep', 'wc', 'tail', and 'tr'.
 These are almost certainly installed on your system.<br>